SamiurRahmanMukul/VS-Code-Settings-And-Extension/3-NODE-ENVIRONMENT-SETUPS/README.md

 ### Set Line Breaks

 Make sure in your VS Code Editor, "LF" is selected as line feed instead of CRLF (Carriage return and line feed).
 To do that, just click LF/CRLF in bottom right corner of editor, click it and change it to "LF".
-If you dont do that, you will get errors in my setup.
+If you don't do that, you will get errors in my setup.

 <img src="./images/line-feed.jpg" alt="Line Feed" width="700">